PoCInnovation/Workshops/software/10.Neo4j/README.md

 :bulb: Be careful, those operations are asynchronous !
 Don't forget to use `async` and `await` keywords.
 You can check this [documentation](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Statements/async_function) for more information.

-You must write those function in a file named `BooksModels.ts` in the `src/entities/Books` folder.
+You must write those function in a file named `BooksModels` in the `entities/Books` folder.

 #### Create